 Jeremy is a high school teacher here in Oakland and earns … well, more than $41,000.
 Like, not a LOT more (don’t get me started on how unfair this is and how hard teachers work and how backwards our society is, I digress) but enough that that’s my real stretch goal for 2018.
 Jeremy is also eager to resume his role as a pampered trophy husband.

 By the way, if you were reading this hoping to hear that travel blogging can earn you 6 figures in like, a year or whatever, sorry to disappoint.
 Blogging is NOT a get-rich-quick scheme.
 Frankly, it may not even be a get-rich-at-all scheme.
 We’ll see, I guess.

-I have created a brand completely from scratch and every dollar it earns is thanks to me.
+I created Practical Wanderlust completely from scratch.
 And that’s a really, really incredible feeling.

 I can’t wait to see how far this new career can take me this year.
 After all, if I can nearly double my $1,000 per month goal of 2016, who knows what kind of surprises 2018 might bring?

 I hope this post gave you some ideas for monetizing your own blog!
 What are you doing to supersize your earnings this year?
 Tell me your goals for 2018 in the comments!

 Psst: Are you a travel blogger who wants to monetize their blog?
 Figuring out where to start is the hardest part – it took me MONTHS to actually get started!
 But the sooner you begin, the sooner you can start earning back cash to cover that expensive travel addiction 😉 Sign up for my FREE 5-day email course and I’ll walk you through taking the first steps to start finally start earning money from your travel blog.